This is Northern Ireland.

 Day 10 – 12 – Belfast

-A trip to Northern Ireland wouldn’t be complete without a visit to Belfast.
-Plan to spend a day at the Titanic Experience Centre, where all members of the family will be engaged in the educational and hands on displays.
+A trip to Northern Ireland with kids wouldn’t be complete without a visit to Belfast.
+Plan to spend a day at the Titanic Experience Centre, where all members of the family will be engaged in the educational and hands-on displays.
 Grab one of the readily available tourist maps and wander through the town’s little quarters that have been home to the Irish for centuries and centuries.
 Drive the family down Peace Wall and take time to photograph the inspirational murals, and process the messages they are portraying.
-Settle into one of the amazing pubs (family friendly) or restaurants and enjoy your last meal in Northern Ireland.
+Settle into one of the amazing pubs (family-friendly) or restaurants and enjoy your last meal in Northern Ireland.

 Before You Go: